top of page

 Counselling and Body psychotherapy

-Finding a therapist can be daunting for lots of reasons, particularly if it's your first time coming for therapy.
-On this page I say a bit about how I work therapeutically and the variety of clients I've worked with over the past 21 years.
-My hope is that what I say will give you a flavour of the way I work so you can start to get a sense of whether it might resonate with the way you work and what you're looking for in coming to therapy at the moment.
+Finding a therapist can be daunting for lots of reasons, particularly if it's your first time in therapy.
+My hope is that the information on this page gives you a flavour of how I work so you can start to get a sense of whether it might resonate with the way you work and what you're looking for.

 What clients bring.
-'What's therapy for?' is a question I return to again and again, because it can be about very different things for different people at different times.
-For some, therapy is about meaning-making, for example, after a shocking, or perhaps a long, drawn out bereavement.
-For others it's figuring out how to rebuild life following ill health or a change in life circumstances, or newly arriving in England.
-Maybe it's healing the trauma of an abusive past, or living with depression, or seeking more clarity or balance in the midst of stressful lives.
+'What's therapy for?' is a question I return to again and again in my own reflecting, because it can be about very different things for different people at different times.
+For some, therapy is about meaning-making, for example, after a shocking, or perhaps a complicated bereavement.
+Maybe it's to explore how to live in the face of climate emergency.
+For other folks it's about an aspect of identity, or figuring out how to rebuild life following ill health or a change in life circumstances, for example, newly arriving here in England.
+Maybe it's healing the trauma of an abusive past or understanding the less helpful patterns inherited or passed down from parents or ancestors even further back in our family lineages.

 Indoors and out.
 I offer therapy sessions both indoors and outdoors, given that both are valuable contexts for learning and therapeutic change and are part of my deepening engagement as an ecopsychologist.
 For some clients being outdoors offers the conditions to be more aware of the immediacy and vibrancy of their aliveness, reflected back through the elements and other people and beings.
 It can also feel more challenging, given that who or what will be encountered is less known.
 Working outdoors can take many forms: simply going outside and noticing what changes in the therapy, going for a guided walk or holding a ceremony or ritual in a place which has meaning to a client for a particular reason.
 You can read a bit more about 'Wild therapy' here.

 'Spiritual' accompaniment.
 Perhaps because I am a practising Buddhist and interested in healing in faith contexts some clients come to see me with an interest in mindfulness and/or spiritual accompaniment, others because of the themes of the books I have authored.
 I put the world 'spiritual' in inverted commas here, as it can mean such different things to different people - spiritual is a broad church!
-I've worked with quite a few activist clients, or folk who are socially engaged, and interested in meditation or some form of quietening, in balancing being and doing - perhaps recovering from burnout - knowing when to rest and when to act.
+I've worked with quite a few activist clients and change-makers, who are interested in meditation or some form of quietening, in balancing being and doing - perhaps recovering from burnout - knowing when to rest and when to act.
+The unseen and more liminal aspects of life are familiar and welcome in my therapy room.
+Vibrant, well intentioned ancestors and spirits of place are welcome, too.

 'Other than mother' and the parenthood decision.
 Since the publication of my second book 'Other than Mother' I have very much appreciated working with clients in the midst of the parenthood decision - the pros and cons and the possibility and potentiality of conscious conception.
 I love supporting clients and couples in this decision-making process - whatever they ultimately decide.
 If they decide to start a family I am glad to support them, given the impact of consciousness and care on the next generation in this intimate area of life.
 If they decide to remain childfree I am happy to see the unfolding of their creativity rather than procreativity.

 The bigger picture.
-I am increasingly engaged in how the wider social, economic, ecological, and political backdrop and other than human life influence clients and the therapeutic relationship.
-This interest weaves together my prior academic training as a social scientist, my practical work on sustainable development projects in sub Saharan Africa, my experience to date as a therapist and my facilitation work with activists, engaged Buddhists, those working for social change.
-I am a member of Climate Psychology Alliance and the UK's Psychotherapists and Counsellors for Social Responsibility (PCSR), and a former member of PCSR's steering group, and editor of PCSR's in house magazine 'Transformations'.
+Cultural work and internationalism have mattered alot to me all my life and I am ongoingly engaged in how the wider social, economic, ecological, and political backdrop and other-than and more-than-human human life influence my offerings as a therapist, the clients I work with and the therapeutic relationship.
+Much of my work has explored this terrain; my prior academic training as a social scientist, my practical work on sustainable development projects in sub Saharan Africa, my experience to date as a therapist and my facilitation work with activists, engaged Buddhists, and those working for social and ecopsychological change.
+For me, writing has always been a form of activism.
+I am a member of Climate Psychology Alliance and the UK's Psychotherapists and Counsellors for Social Responsibility (PCSR), and a former member of PCSR's steering group, and former editor of PCSR's in house magazine 'Transformations'.

 bottom of page